unverbuggt/mkdocs-encryptcontent-plugin/README.md

 >
 > It is possible to define a password to protect each article independently or a global password to encrypt all of them.
 >
-> If a global password exists, all articles and pages except the homepage are encrypted with this password.
+> If a global password exists, all articles and pages are encrypted with this password.
 >
 > If a password is defined in an article or a page, it is always used even if a global password exists.
 >